[You have become weak]

 Remedy: Remain in Jesus who is referred to as both the vine and the branch.

 “I am the true vine; my Father is the gardener.
 He cuts off every branch of mine that does not produce fruit.
 And he trims and cleans every branch that produces fruit so that it will produce even more fruit.
 You are already clean because of the words I have spoken to you.
 Remain in me, and I will remain in you.
 A branch cannot produce fruit alone but must remain in the vine.
 In the same way, you cannot produce fruit alone but must remain in me. –John 15:1-4 (See also: Jeremiah 23:5)

 3. Knotting: (Gardner’s sometimes tidy up clumps of daffodils by drawing the leaves together into a knot.
-(Something that isn’t recommended) This reduces the daffodils ability to thrive and may cause or increase the risk of blindness.)
+This isn’t recommended; it reduces the daffodils ability to thrive and may cause or increase the risk of blindness.)

 “But the worries of this life, the deceitful desires for other things come in and choke the word, making it unfruitful.” –Mark 4:19 (See also: Matthew 11:28 and Philippians 4:6)

 4. Seeding: (Allowing seed capsules to form after flowering means that energy is diverted from bulb rebuilding.)

 Letting worldly seed form in our mind takes hold in our heart, stealing from our bulb (the root of our faith).

 “See to it that no one takes you captive through hollow deceptive philosophy, which depends on human tradition and the elemental spiritual forces of this world rather than on Christ.” –Colossians 2:8 (See also: Romans 12:2)

 5. Nutrition: (Bulbs will normally flower well in their first year on any kind of soil, but may rapidly decline without additional nutrition.)